Use synthetic division and the Remainder Theorem to find the indicated function value. f(x)=x4+5x3+5x2−5x−6;f(3)

 Synthetic Division

 Synthetic division is a shortcut method for dividing a polynomial by a linear binomial of the form (x - c).
-It simplifies the division process by using only the coefficients of the polynomial, making calculations faster and less error-prone compared to long division.
+It simplifies the long division process by using only the coefficients of the polynomial, making it faster and less error-prone.
+This method helps find the quotient and remainder efficiently.

 The Remainder Theorem states that when a polynomial f(x) is divided by (x - c), the remainder is equal to f(c).
 This means evaluating the polynomial at x = c gives the remainder directly, which is useful for quickly finding function values or checking factors.